-This walk is for Ruddington residents and tourists alike!
+This first walk is for Ruddington residents and tourists alike.
 It takes in many of the attractions of the village, as well as providing a number of opportunities to see the trains which run on the nearby Great Central Railway at weekends and bank holidays throughout most of the year, except for a number of weeks in winter.
 First, please click on the map below should you wish to open it in a separate window, for reference.

 Walk #1 begins in the centre of Ruddington, by the ‘Ruddington Church’ bus stop (1), which is served by Nottingham City Transport’s Navy 3 and Green 10/10X/10C buses*, so there are various ways to make it to the starting point.
 The walk is around three and a half miles long, over relatively easy terrain, and should take about an hour and a half.